-The current year saw the development continue in the district with 73 resource consents granted.
-345 building consents valued at \$27.5million were issued which was down slightly from the 358 consents valued at \$28.9million in the 2015 year.
+The current year saw the development continue in the district with 72 resource consents granted, one less than in the 2016 year.
+382 building consents valued at \$53.7 million were issued which was an increase from the 345 consents valued at \$27.5 million in the 2016 year.
+A sizable portion of the increase in the value and the number of consents is due to the construction of Mataura Valley Milk's purpose-built nutritional plant at McNab.